-Target-specific primers

-RNA template

-PCR strip tubes or microcentrifuge tubes (for reaction setup)

-qPCR tubes or qPCR plates and seals
+Target-specific primers Fluorescently-labeled probe RNA template PCR strip tubes or microcentrifuge tubes (for reaction setup) qPCR tubes or qPCR plates and seals qPCR instrument

-qPCR instrument

-Introduction:
+Introduction

-The NEB Luna Universal One-Step RT-qPCR Kit is optimized for dye-based real-time quantitation of target RNA sequences via the SYBR $^{\$}$ /FAM fluorescence channel of most real-time instruments.
-Dye-based qPCR/RT-qPCR uses real-time fluorescence of a double-stranded DNA (dsDNA) binding dye, most commonly SYBR Green I, to measure DNA amplification after each PCR cycle.
+The NEB Luna Universal Probe One-Step RT-qPCR Kit is optimized for real-time quantitation of target RNA sequences using hydrolysis probes.
+One-Step RT-qPCR provides a convenient and powerful method for RNA detection and quantitation.
+In a single tube, RNA is first converted to cDNA by a reverse transcriptase, and then a DNA-dependent DNA polymerase amplifies the cDNA, enabling quantitation via qPCR.
+Probe-based qPCR/RT-qPCR monitors an increase in fluorescence upon $5' \rightarrow 3'$ exonuclease cleavage of a quenched, target-specific probe to measure DNA amplification at each cycle of a PCR.
 At a point where the fluorescence signal is confidently detected over the background fluorescence, a quantification cycle or C_q value can be determined.
 C_q values can be used to evaluate relative target abundance between two or more samples, or to calculate absolute target quantities in reference to an appropriate standard curve derived from a series of known dilutions.